JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/tools/shade_object_smooth/index.md

 ## Inputs

 - **Object** - An Object.
-- **Smooth** - A boolean which if True will shade the object smooth and if False will shade the object flat.
+- **Smooth** - A boolean which if true will shade the object smooth and if false will shade the object flat.
+The socket has an *Is Used* property, if true the node will take effect, otherwise, the node will be disabled and will not take effect.

 ## Outputs